 Instead of having them read while sitting on the couch, encourage them to lay on their tummies or even stand on their heads while reading.
 I’m not even kidding about the standing on their head thing.
-Sophia reads like that all the time.
+My daughter reads like that all the time.
 (She also watches TV or participates in family games while standing on her head!)

 These unconventional positions use up a lot more energy than sitting does, and that small outlet of energy helps the really active kids focus better on the book.
 Try it, it really works!

 Help your child to take five deep breaths before beginning to read.
 Have them slowly count to five on their fingers as they inhale, and then use their other hand to count to five as they exhale.